Doulos/Embedded-Rust-with-PicSimLab/README.md

 wget -P ~ https://github.com/cyrus-and/gdb-dashboard/raw/master/.gdbinit
 ```

+**Note**:Depending on your OS setup, GDB might not be able to pick up the `.gdbinit` directly from your home directory.
+In this case, you can try to copy the `.gdbinit` file to the project's directory instead.
+If this still doesn't not get picked up automatically, You will have to provide it explicitly as you are calling GDB's command line (see later for an example).

 - Optionally, If you want a little bit more eye candy with syntax highlighting inside GDB, you can install:

 ````
 pip install pygments
 ````

+# Getting PicSimLab

+PicSimLab is an open-source virtual development boards environment allowing you to execute programs on various popular dev-boards without the need of a Physical board.

-- Install PicSimLab (using the unstable version : 0.9.2_240706).
+- Install PicSimLab (currently using the unstable version : 0.9.2_240706).

 https://github.com/lcgamboa/picsimlab/releases/tag/latestbuild

+Various executable options are provided in the release web-page, you will need to download and execute the relevant one.

-The default board displayed is an Arduino board.
-For this exercise however, we will use the Blue Pill board.
+When invoked for the first time, the default board displayed is an Arduino Uno board.
+For this exercise however, we will use the Cortex-M3 based Blue Pill board.

 - Inside the PICSimLab window choose the `Blue Pill` board by selecting the `Board->Blue Pill` sub menu
 - Set the `Qemu CPU MIPS` option to Auto.